Help Set the Standard: Introducing Our New Quality Standards Program

 Today, I’m pleased to announce that we are hosting an educational webinar at noon on Wednesday February 10 to discuss how our Quality Standards are being developed and how we hope they will be used.
 The first three topics we are developing Quality Standards for are Schizophrenia, Major Depression and Dementia with Agitation or Aggression.

-We will be joined by two members of our Schizophrenia Quality Advisory Committee: Phil Klassen, co-chair of the Committee and a psychiatrist who works with patients with schizophrenia, and George Mihalakakos, a peer support worker who brings his lived experience with schizophrenia.
-They will share their thoughts about how the Quality Standard has been developed and why they think it is so important.
+We will be joined by two members of our Schizophrenia Quality Standard Advisory Committee who will share their thoughts about how the Quality Standard has been developed and why they think it is so important.

 The webcast is also a chance for us to share an overview of three Quality Standards we will soon be developing: Heavy Menstrual Bleeding, Wound Care and Hip Fracture.
 We are looking for people – especially patients, caregivers and health care professionals – who would be interested in participating on the advisory committees for these Quality Standards.